Poland corporate banking options

 Opening a corporate bank account in Poland

-- In order to open a corporate bank account on our Client’s behalf, Healy Consultants will proceed as below:
+- To open a corporate bank account on our Client’s behalf, Healy Consultants will proceed as below:

 - Healy Consultants reserves the company name with the Poland Business Register and prepares company deeds of establishment and articles of association for Poland company formation.
 The exact corporate structure is agreed with our Client.
 Check the availability of your preferred company name here!;